 Jeanne Bunting is one of the lucky few that is fortunate enough to transition from a weekend hobbyist to full-time jewelry designer.
 "Fifteen years ago I walked into a bead store and came out with a bag of orange and blue beads.
 My hope was to make a few items to sell on a Florida home football game day.
 I set up a small table and asked my daughter to help.
 We sold everything within a few hours.
 That day changed my life.”

 Jeanne's passion for design started at a young age and continued through college and into the retail world.
-After receiving a B.A. in Art from Greenville College, Illinois, she moved to Ocala to help open the Maas Brothers store in the Visual Merchandising department.
+After receiving a B.A. in Art from Greenville University, Illinois, she moved to Ocala to help open the Maas Brothers store in the Visual Merchandising department.
 In 1981 she moved to Gainesville and continued to work in retail for over twenty years.
 Ten of those years she worked as the apparel and souvenir buyer for the University of Florida.
 Jeanne designed numerous graphics, many of which are still best sellers.

 Painting Statement: Who wouldn't love a painting of their best friend?
 Working in liquid acrylic and watercolor pencil, my desire is to capture the light in your dog's eyes and that one-of-a-kind personality that made you fall in love at first sight.
 Look for Wagging Tail Studios on Facebook and Pinterest.
 Commissions accepted.
-Contact me for details.
+Contact her for details.

 Biography: I was born and raised in Scranton, Pennsylvania.
 After high school, I attended college in Illinois, where I graduated in 1980 with a BA in Art.
 Most of my adult life was spent in retail management, until 2000, when I began making jewelry as a way to earn extra income.
 In 2001, my hobby became a full time job.
 Production was time consuming and a demanding show schedule left little time to paint.
 In 2008, our family adopted a rescue puppy.
 She quickly became my muse.
 Sketching and photographing Phoebe awoke that passion I once felt for 2D media.
 We added Sandy to our family the following year.
 Sketching turned to painting and I soon discovered media that did not exist when I was in college.
 Liquid acrylic and watercolor pencils brought those sketches to life and Wagging Tail Studios was born.